viepovsky/City-Walk-App/README.md

 ## How to run

-To start the application clone this repo and run the `CityWeatherApplication` class or type `./mvnw spring-boot:run` in your IDE terminal.
+To start the application clone this repo and run the `CityWalkApplication` class or type `./mvnw spring-boot:run` in your IDE terminal.

 ## Endpoints

 The application provides many endpoints, but you should start with retrieving coordinates for city.
-- `http://localhost:8080/city-weather-app/localization/city?country-code=PL&city=Kalisz` - retrieves coordinates for given country-code and city like this:
+- `http://localhost:8080/city-walk-app/localization/city?country-code=PL&city=Kalisz` - retrieves coordinates for given country-code and city like this:
 ```json
 {
     "countryCode": "PL",